 What's next?

-After successfully connecting your automation, you'll move to the Test step where you can run a complete test order to verify your AI Short works end-to-end.
+After successfully connecting your automation, you'll move to the Test step where you can run a complete test order to verify your AI Tool works end-to-end.